mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 Low-confidence sampling alone would miss much of this.
 Many informative disagreements were above 99% student confidence.
 Confidence tells us how strongly the student prefers one side of its learned boundary.
 It says nothing about whether the LLM label on the other side is correct.

 ---

-## Do not contaminate the evaluation

-The holdout disagreements were useful for finding questionable labels, but changing them creates an evaluation problem.

-After correcting 19 training labels and 10 holdout labels, the retrained student scored 0.9048 macro F1 on the corrected holdout.
-It is tempting to compare that with 0.8819 and claim a 2.3-point improvement.

-That comparison is invalid.
-The ten holdout labels were chosen because the original model disagreed with them.
-In fact, the original model scores approximately **0.914 macro F1** after only changing those evaluation labels.

-The correction pass improved the dataset, but this run alone does not show that changing 19 training rows improved generalization.

-The rule I took from this was:

-> Use model errors to audit evaluation labels, but measure the next training iteration on a separate frozen set that did not participate in row selection.

-This is the difference between repairing a benchmark and improving a model.

 ---

 ## From disagreements to an acquisition strategy

 Label correction is only the first use of inference over the training set.
 The more valuable use is deciding what to label next.

-Suppose the task has three ordered classes: `A`, `B`, and `C`.
+In another (richer) problem where the task had three ordered classes: `A`, `B`, and `C`, there were a lot more useful patterns and borders to mine.
 If most errors are `A ↔ B` and `B ↔ C`, then the student already tells us two things:

 1. which boundaries are weak;
 2. which parts of the class interiors do not need more budget.